Cyrus9721/GlycoNMR/README.md

 # GlycoNMR

-Data repository for the manuscript titled: "GlycoNMR: A Carbohydrate-Specific NMR Chemical Shift Dataset for Machine Learning Research" (Chen et al. 2023).
+Data repository for the manuscript titled: "GlycoNMR: Dataset and benchmarks for NMR Shift prediction on glycomaterials".

 ## Datasets: